aniketrepo/math/mensuration/triangle/right-angled-triangle.md

 ---
 ### Properties
 *	A Right Angled Triangle should always have one right angle.
-* When in a question, the measurements of two sides are given excluding the measurement of the third side, as per [Pythagoras theorem][pythagoras.md]
+* To find the third side of a Right Angeld Triangle when the measurements of the reamaining two are given, we use [Pythagoras theorem][pythagoras.md]
 ---

 [pythagoras.md]: https://www.youtube.com/watch?v=AA6RfgP-AHU